 Forward-looking information is necessarily based upon a number of estimates and assumptions that, while considered reasonable by management, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 In particular, this AIF includes forward-looking information and the Company cautions the reader that such forward-looking information involve known and unknown risks, uncertainties and other factors that may cause the actual financial results, performance or achievements of the Company to be materially different from the Company's estimated future results, performance or achievements expressed or implied by those forward-looking information and the forward-looking information is not a guarantee of future performance.
-Risks that may impact the Company's future results, performance or achievements include those described under "Risks Relating to the Business" in this AIF and in the Company's MD&A dated March 10, 2020 filed and available on SEDAR.
-The Company expressly disclaims any intention or obligation to update or revise any forward-looking information whether as a result of new information, events or otherwise.
+Risks that may impact the Company's future results, performance or achievements include those described under "Risks Relating to the Business" in this AIF and in the Company's MD&A dated March 9, 2021 filed and available on SEDAR.
+The Company expressly disclaims any intention or obligation to update or revise any forward-looking information, events or otherwise, except as required by applicable law.